apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

     TO_CHAR (expression, 'format');

-*expression* is a float, integer, decimal, date, time, or timestamp expression.
+*expression* is a INTEGER, FLOAT, DOUBLE, DATE, TIME, or TIMESTAMP expression.

 *'format'* is a format specifier enclosed in single quotation marks that sets a pattern for the output formatting.